Synthesis of Nanoparticles

 - Nanoparticles have a Standard deviation between 1.8 and 2.2

-- Large-scale production seems possible
+- Large-scale production seems feasible

 The nanoparticles produced by the present process can be used in a variety of ways.
 Depending on their properties, the nanoparticles may be used as coating material, in electrical equipment, for heat conduction or thermal insulation, or as catalysts.